MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 Our Rooms `update` action is very similar to our `create` action–they are both POST requests, and they both save a document to the database.
 However, Mongoose gives us a really useful helper method, `findByIdAndUpdate()`, that makes the syntax pretty different.

+>[info]
+>
+Update actions should typically be PUT or PATCH requests.
+However, these options are not available to us with plain HTML, so we are substituting in a POST request.

 >[action]
 >
 In our Rooms controller (`routes/rooms.js`), make the _update_ action like this: